How is Zeffy free?

 • The date/time/location of the draw.

-• The name of your nonprofit organization.
+• The name of your licensed organization.

 • A description of prizes.